dan297/uni-6-weatherdashboard/README.md

 Use the [OpenWeather One Call API](https://openweathermap.org/api/one-call-api) to retrieve weather data for cities.
 Read through the documentation for setup and usage instructions.
 You will use `localStorage` to store any persistent data.
 For more information on how to work with the OpenWeather API, refer to the [Full-Stack Blog on how to use API keys](https://coding-boot-camp.github.io/full-stack/apis/how-to-use-api-keys).

+### What this project does

+This mobile responsive project allows users retrive data from a weather API and for it to be displayed on the page.After searching for a particular city on the search bar a 5 day forcast including tempreture and weather conditions will be displayed.

 ### Screenshot of webpage
 <img width="1191" alt="Screenshot 2021-08-02 at 23 46 40" src="https://user-images.githubusercontent.com/71897967/127933126-20c45388-6b20-4961-b365-c61c662f9a43.png">
 <img width="1191" alt="weatherdashboard" src="https://user-images.githubusercontent.com/71897967/125303256-96026800-e324-11eb-85c1-509a7ab6acba.png">